-- General information about a wind farm such as blade diameter and blade vertical clearance should be encoded, if required, using an associated instance of the information class Nautical Information (see clause X.X), complex attribute information.
-If it is required to encode individual offshore wind turbines, it should be done using a Wind Turbine feature (see clause X.X). - If it is required to encode individual wave energy devices or underwater turbines within a wave or current farm (or turbine field), it should be done using an Obstruction feature (see clause X.X) or, if there are associated surface structures, using appropriate features, for example Offshore Platform or BeaconSpecial Purpose/General (see clauses X.X and X.X).
-The extent and nature of any restricted area related beleted: August 2016 to the feature should be encoded using a Restricted Area Navigational feature (see clause X.X) or Restricted Area Regulatory feature (see clause X.X).
+- General information about a wind farm such as blade diameter and blade vertical clearance should be encoded, if required, using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
+If it is required to encode individual offshore wind turbines, it should be done using a Wind Turbine feature (see clause 7.4). - If it is required to encode individual wave energy devices or underwater turbines within a wave or current farm (or turbine field), it should be done using an Obstruction feature (see clause 13.6) or, if there are associated surface structures, using appropriate features, for example Offshore Platform or Beacon Special Purpose/General (see clauses 14.1 and 20.12).
+The extent and nature of any restricted area related to the feature should be encoded using a Restricted Area Navigational feature (see clause 17.8) or Restricted Area Regulatory feature (see clause 17.9).